 Although students may have an academic interest in studying in certain countries, some places may not necessarily be a wise choice for LGBTQ+ students.
 Some countries are more welcoming than others, while other locations do not accept, or are even openly hostile toward, the LGBTQ+ community, making them unsafe choices.
 A few of the best and safest locations for LGBTQ+ students to study abroad include Sweden, the Netherlands, and Canada.

-On the other hand, some countries may be dangerous for LGBTQ+ students to live.
-For example, Uganda, Sierra Leone, Tanzania, and Kenya can impose life sentences in prison to those caught engaging in same-sex activities.
+On the other hand, some countries may be dangerous for LGBTQ+ students to live in.
+For example, Uganda, Sierra Leone, Tanzania, and Kenya can impose life sentences in prison on those caught engaging in same-sex activities.
 LGBTQ+ students may find themselves in the uncomfortable position of feeling they have to suppress their sexual identities if they choose to study in such countries, or even worse find themselves in dangerous situations.

 While many schools in the United States have a menu of support services that cater to the needs of LGBTQ+ students, these resources may not be readily available in some countries abroad.
 Students should look into the resources at the host school they want to attend and keep in mind that in order to connect with other LGBTQ+ people, they may need to venture off campus and into the larger community.